Courtney Lindsey: 2025

 Lindsey was invited as a challenger to the inaugural 2025 Grand Slam Track meeting in Jamaica.
 He placed 5th in the 100 m race there on April 4.
 On 24 April 2025, he was named in the American team for the 2025 World Athletics Relays in Guangzhou, China in May 2025.
 He ran as part of the men's 4 × 100 m relay team which won their heat and qualified a team for the World Championships before finishing in second place overall.
 In May 2025, he finished second in the 200 metres race at the 2025 Doha Diamond League 0.01 seconds behind reigning Olynpic champion Letsile Tebogo.
-The following week he ran 20.04 seconds (0.4m/s) to win the 200 metres at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, also part of the 2025 Diamond League.
+The following week he ran 20.04 seconds (0.4 m/s) to win the 200 metres at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, also part of the 2025 Diamond League.
 He ran 19.87 seconds to place second in the 200 metres at the 2025 Prefontaine Classic.

 He reached the semi-finals of the 100 metres at the 2025 USA Outdoor Track and Field Championships, winning his heat in 10.05 seconds ahead of Christian Coleman and Brandon Hicklin.
 After winning his semi-final the following day, he lowered his personal best in the final to 9.82 seconds as he ran to a second place finish behind Kenny Bednarek.
 At the same championships, he reached the final of the 200 metres, placing fourth overall.

 In September 2025, he was a semi-finalist in the 100 metres at the 2025 World Championships in Tokyo, Japan.
-He also ran in the men's 200 metres, reaching the semi-finals and won a gold medal in the men's 4 x 100 metres relay at the championships.
+He also ran in the men's 200 metres, reaching the semi-finals and won a gold medal in the men's 4 × 100 metres relay at the championships.

+2026

+Lindsey was named in the United States team for the 2026 World Athletics Relays in Gaborone, Botswana, winning the bronze medal behind Jamaica and Canada in the mixed 4 × 100 metres relay.
+On 7 June, he placed third in 20.24 seconds in the 200 metres at the 2026 Diamond League event in Stockholm.
+On 4 July, Lindsay ran a season’s best 20.19 seconds to place fourth over 200 metres at the 2026 Prefontaine Classic.
+He ran 9.93 seconds (+1.9) for the 100 metres on 10 July in Memphis, Tennessee at the Ed Murphey Classic.
+On 24 July, Lindsey ran 9.97 seconds to place fifth in the 100 m at the 2026 USA Championships.
+At the 2026 Diamond League Final in Brussels in September, he placed fifth over 200 metres.
+On 11 September, she was part of the winning American mixed 4 × 100 metres relay team at the inaugural 2026 World Athletics Ultimate Championship in Budapest, alongside Kayla White, Anavia Battle and Ronnie Baker.
+On the final day of the championship, he placed third overall in the 200 metres final in a season's best 19.79 seconds.